 Galtee and I started this site so pet-parents could share information about remedies that work for their dogs.

-Two years ago Galtee was diagnosed with skin allergies; he chewed his paws until they bled, and pulled out patches of fur.
+When Galtee was a year old, he was diagnosed with skin allergies; he chewed his paws until they bled and pulled out patches of fur.
 He wore shoes most of the time–even at night–to stop him chewing his paws off.
 So, after treatments with cortisone, two years of antihistamines, a year of Ayurvedic herbs, and homeopathy –a few applications of Listerine Original Mouthwash worked (mentioned as a remedy that worked for another dog by his friend Reba’s mom, Leslie).
 After a few applications of Listerine, his fur has grown back, and he no longer scratches until he bleeds.

 Galtee’s “allergies” caused him a great deal of suffering….
 Many pet-parents have horror stories about BAD veterinary care that caused their dogs needless suffering, and was extremely expensive.
 Sometimes, veterinarians are quick to recommend the most high-tech and expensive treatments; many veterinarians don’t discuss options or tell pet-parents about simple remedies that might work.
 By sharing our remedies we hope to bring relief to some of our dogs.
 But remember, what might work for one dog, may not work for another dog.
 So, always consult with your veterinarian before using any remedy on your dog.

 Galtee started generalized itching in August 2013.
 He had been itch free on Ayurvedic herbs for a year, then the itching started again.
 His Ayurvedic doctor couldn’t explain why the herbs had stopped working.
 I discontinued the $250 a month Ayurvedic treatments and went back to antihistamines.
 The Listerine still worked on his legs.

 I didn’t take Galtee back to his veterinarian, because he was recommending cortisone.